Installing the Curity Identity Server with Kong or NGINX Ingress Controller on GKE

 Kong Ingress controller | NA | kong | Kong Ingress controller for routing requests to different services in the k8s cluster, also acts as the gateway in front of the APIs and transforms opaque access tokens to JWTs |

-Curity Admin URL is typically not exposed to the internet and kept internal but since this is a demo installation for evaluation and study purposes, the admin url have been exposed.
+Curity Admin URL is typically not exposed to the internet and kept internal but since this is a demo installation for evaluation and study purposes, the admin url has been exposed.

 URLs